Constraints on metastable superheavy dark matter coupled to sterile neutrinos with the Pierre Auger Observatory

 To leading order in $\theta_m$, the interaction described by Eqn.~\ref{eqn:2body} gives rise, in the basis of mass eigenstates, to the two-body decay $X\rightarrow \nu_1\nu_1$.
-However, in the relevant parameter space such that $m_1\lesssim m_2\ll m_e \ll m_Z \ll M_X$, it turns out that the total width $\Gamma^X$ is dominated by three-body channels stemming from the diagram depicted in Eqn.~\ref{eqn:2body} and the interaction between active/sterile neutrinos and the Higgs isodoublet with Yukawa coupling $y_m\simeq \sqrt{2}\theta_mm_2/v$.
+However, in the relevant parameter space such that $m_1 \ll m_2\ll m_e \ll m_Z \ll M_X$, the total width $\Gamma^X$ is dominated by three-body channels stemming from the diagram depicted in Eqn.~\ref{eqn:2body} and the interaction between active/sterile neutrinos and the Higgs isodoublet with Yukawa coupling $y_m\simeq \sqrt{2}\theta_mm_2/v$.
 The channel $X\rightarrow h\nu_1\nu_2$, diagrammatically represented as

 gives the most important contribution to the width~\cite{Dudas:2020sbq}: